lcondliffe/GTBO_Whisk_Takers_speckit/ai-ado-pr-reviewer.md

 ## 5. Technical Details

 The solution will be built on the following technical stack:
-- **AI Service**: An agent hosted on Azure Agent Service (AI Foundry) will perform the code analysis.
+- **AI Service**: An agent hosted on Azure Agent Service (AI Foundry).
-- **Orchestration**: Python-based Azure Functions will be triggered by Azure DevOps webhooks (PR create/update) to manage the workflow, fetch PR data, and invoke the AI agent.
+- **Orchestration**: Python-based Azure Function will be triggered by Azure DevOps webhooks or pipeline steps (PR create/update) to manage the workflow, fetch PR data, and invoke the AI agent.
-- **Context Provider**: An Azure DevOps MCP (Microsoft Cloud Platform) Server will provide additional context to the agent, such as coding standards and repository history.
-- **MCP Integration**: An Azure DevOps MCP (Model Context Protocol) Bridge provides standardized communication between the AI agent and Azure DevOps APIs.
+- **Context Provider**: An Azure DevOps MCP (Model Context Protocol) Bridge provides standardized communication between the AI agent and Azure DevOps APIs.
 Spawning and managing the Azure DevOps MCP server as a subprocess of the orchestrator function.
 Implements JSON-RPC 2.0 communication protocol for MCP message exchange and provides synchronous wrappers for async MCP operations.
+- **Imperative Tools** Azure DevOps REST API will be used for actions that need to be consistent and not called by agent choice: Gather PR Diff, Post Overview Summary Comment.

 MCP Server:
 https://github.com/microsoft/azure-devops-mcp